davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-29-kona-diaries-2015-day-5-up-and-down-and-up-and-down.md

 ![](/images/2015/20150928-0183209.jpg)

-As I stopped briefly to take a photo of themenacing clouds I also took a photo to give you an idea of much of the road surface out here.
+As I stopped briefly to take a photo of the menacing clouds I also took a photo to give you an idea of much of the road surface out here.
 It's nice and smooth but there's loads of little rocks and stones that love bicycle tyres!

 ![](/images/2015/20150928-0183226.jpg)

-The bay is also knownas 'Captain Cook' - this is close to where Captain Cook moored up, came ashore, got into a fight and met an untimely death in 1779.
-There's a monument across the baymarking the spot of his demise.
+The bay is also know nas 'Captain Cook' - this is close to where Captain Cook moored up, came ashore, got into a fight and met an untimely death in 1779.
+There's a monument across the bay marking the spot of his demise.
 This is a fantastic area for snorkeling and we went there last time on an organised kayak/snorkel trip that was great fun.

 ![Kealakekua Bay](/images/2015/20150928-0193245.jpg)
 *Kealakekua Bay, with my bike in the way*